nickcooper666/mlvoqc/README.md

 # mlvoqc

 This repository contains OCaml code for running the VOQC quantum circuit compiler [1].
-The `.ml` files in `ml/extracted` (excluding the files FMapAVL.ml, FSetAVL.ml, and OrderedTypeEx.ml) are *extracted* from the verified Coq definitions in `VOQC` directory of [inQWIRE/SQIR](https://github.com/inQWIRE/SQIR).
-FMapAVL.ml, FSetAVL.ml, and OrderedTypeEx.ml are simple handwritten wrappers around OCaml's map and set datatypes, allowing us to avoid extracting Coq's built-in definitions of maps and sets.
-The Qasm.ml file in `ml` contains (unverified) code for parsing OpenQASM files.
-All `.mli` files in are custom interfaces.
+The `.ml` files in `ml/extracted` are *extracted* from the verified Coq definitions in `VOQC` directory of [inQWIRE/SQIR](https://github.com/inQWIRE/SQIR).
 For instructions on how to re-generate the extracted OCaml code from our Coq definitions see [Extraction](#extraction) below.

 `voqc-cli.ml` in the top-level directory provides a simple command line interface for interacting with the VOQC compiler.
 Instructions for compiling and running `voqc-cli.ml` are given below. **However**, we recommend using our Python wrapper available in [inQWIRE/pyvoqc](https://github.com/inQWIRE/pyvoqc) instead.
 The pyvoqc repository also includes a tutorial.